lovish1996/technical-blogs/README.md

-# Technical Blogs
+# Technical Blog
-1. FunctionalInterfaceDemonstration.java
-2. OutputFunctionalInterfaceDemonstration.txt
+Reference to Code Section of Blog on Medium